Questfall/docs/mining/Items.md

 **Lower-tier elixirs** (F, E, D) give temporary effects.\
 **Higher-tier elixirs** (C, B, A) give permanent effects.

+{% hint style="info" %}
+There are full lines of elixirs that come in all 6 tiers and others that are unique to only one or a few tiers.
+For Example, some elixirs may have only permanent effects like when consumed give an extra marketplace slot. {% hint style="info" %}
+{% endhint %}

 There are four categories of elixirs:

 * **Attribute Elixirs** – Increases the attribute points of the character.